AdamSchinzel/sismo-connect-backend/README.md

-# zkConnect backend
+# sismoConnect backend

-This is an example how to use zkConnect to verify proofs on backend written in Node.js.
+This is an example how to use sismoConnect to verify proofs on backend written in Node.js.

 ## Documentation